Linaqruf/kohya-trainer/README.md

         - To add multiple tags, separate each tag by comma `(,)`, e.g. `1girl, garden, school uniform`
         - Note that because of using `insert()`, the result will be backward instead: `school uniform, garden, 1girl`
         - To remove tags, set `custom_tags` to your desired words and set `remove_tags`
-    - Added `sub_folder` to scrape images to desired path, useful for multi-concept or multi-directories training.
+    - Added `sub_folder` option, useful for multi-concept or multi-directories training.
         - If the value is `--all` it will process directory and subdirectories in `train_data_dir` recursively.
         - If the value is empty, default path is `train_data_dir`
         - If the value is string and not path, default path is `train_data_dir` + `sub_folder`